 The Eaton and Kortum textbook draft and readings are available through the class web page (see above).
 For each lecture, there are up to three types of readings.
 The basic reading is the textbook reference, or the classic article, on which a large part of the lecture notes will be based; you are not asked to write your weekly report on those.
-The main reading is an original paper or book chapter, on which you are asked to write your weekly report; the main reading is a recent academic publication (rarely more than one) for you to understand and discuss.
-Additional readings are points of departure for related research questions.
+The main readings include original papers or book chapters, on which you are asked to write your weekly report; the main reading is a recent academic publication (rarely more than one) for you to understand and discuss.
+Additional readings are points of departure for related research questions; you may choose to write your weekly report on an additional reading.

-Lecture slides will be available for download from the class web page before each class.
+Lecture slides are available for download from the course web page.